yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_user.md

   - `pgaudit` - Settings of the PostgreSQL Audit Extension (pgaudit).
 [Full description](https://yandex.cloud/ru/docs/managed-postgresql/api-ref/grpc/Cluster/create#yandex.cloud.mdb.postgresql.v1.PGAuditSettings).
 String (json with with escaped quotes).
 Example `"{\"log\": [\"READ\", \"WRITE\"]}"`

+- `user_connection_manager` [Block].
+Connection Manager settings for the user.
+  - `connection_folder_id` (String).
+ID of the folder where the connection is created.
+Defaults to the cluster's folder if not specified.
+Cannot be changed after user creation.
+  - `connection_id` (*Read-Only*) (String).
+ID of the connection manager connection for this user.
+Computed by the server.
+  - `secret_folder_id` (String).
+ID of the folder where the secret is created.
+Defaults to the cluster's folder if not specified.
+Cannot be changed after user creation.
 - `user_password_encryption` (String).
 Password-based authentication method for user.
 Possible values are `USER_PASSWORD_ENCRYPTION_MD5` or `USER_PASSWORD_ENCRYPTION_SCRAM_SHA_256`.
 The default is password_encryption setting for cluster.